DataFinder Won't Start: Internal Error (70) NI PSP Service Locator Cannot Start Properly

 Solution

-Make sure NI PSP Service Locator is running successfully.
-The account being used to allow the service to run may be invalid.
+If the NI PSP Service Locator is not running try to start it manually by right-clicking the service and then Start.
+If after trying to start the service you get errors such as Error 1069: The service did not start due to logon failure, it is possible that the account being used to allow the service to run is invalid.
 You should check with your IT department to get valid login information.

-As a workaround, run the service locally.
-To do so, navigate to Windows Services, right click the NI PSP Service Locator and select Properties.
+As a workaround, you can run the service locally.
+To do so, right-click the NI PSP Service Locator and select Properties.
 Select the Log On tab and choose to use the Local System Account.
-This may require Admin rights from your IT department.
+This option has some potential risks associated and may require Admin rights.
+Evaluate this workaround with your IT department before completing the steps, for more information see the additional information section.

 Additional Information